Mortgage Capacity Assessment Report

 BOOK AN APPOINTMENT ONLINE NOW

 Mortgage capacity assessment what’s involved?

 This is completely dependent on your own personal circumstances and the complexity of your separation.
 There are many factors that can affect the outcomes of the reports and every potential scenario should be covered to ensure that you get a fair settlement from your separation.

-What information should I know to help my advisor generate a mortgage capacity report?
+What information should I know to help my adviser generate a mortgage capacity report?

 There is some key information that you need to know to ensure that your report can be started.
-There is then the potential variable scenarios that you should consider, based on maintenance payments, child care and your current work situation (if that needs to change to support your family).
+There are potential variable scenarios that you should consider, based on maintenance payments, childcare and your current work situation (if that needs to change to support your family).

-Investment Details – When building your capacity report your investments come into consideration.
-Not everyone has investments but if you do an up to date value or statement is beneficial when building a credible clear mortgage capacity report.
+Not everyone has investments but if you do an up-to-date value or statement is beneficial when building a credible clear mortgage capacity report.

-Income Detail – We would ask you to understand all earned and non earned income that you receive.
-This will allow us to build the capacity report and potential scenarios if you had to reduce or increase your working hours post divorce and how this would affect your potential mortgage borrowing in the future.
+This will allow us to build the capacity report and potential scenarios if you had to reduce or increase your working hours post-divorce and how this would affect your potential mortgage borrowing in the future.